Diadrasis/ARPolis_TopographyNarrations/README.md

 </p>

 # Topography Narrations Unity Plugin
-A plugin to simplify integrating json data and loading digital file types into a Unity project.
+A plugin to simplify integrating json data and loading digital file types into Unity projects.

 ## Installation and Quick Start